 Commit and Display Configuration Data for Nonnative YANG Modules

-configuration hierarchy with new data models, you must also supply
+extend the configuration hierarchy with new data models, you must also supply one or

-one or more translation scripts that provide the translation logic
+more translation scripts.
+Translation scripts provide the translation logic to map

-to map the nonnative configuration syntax to Junos OS.
-Translation
+the nonnative configuration syntax to Junos OS syntax.
+The device enables

-scripts are enabled by default as soon as you issue the request
+translation scripts as soon as you issue the request system yang

 You configure nonnative data models in the candidate configuration using the syntax defined for those models.
 When you configure statements that correspond to third-party YANG data models, for example, OpenConfig or custom YANG data models, the following features are not supported: